 Phone: +49 30 24628760

 Address: Chausseestraße 8, Berlin

 Rutz is really an institution in Berlin.
 It was founded in 2001 and is still alive and kicking, which is a statement in itself!
 Lasting that long in the cruel world of gastronomy and still being in the foreground of the industry is remarkable.
 As you enter Rutz, you will find yourself in their wine bar.
 Here in this cosy ambience, you can order small sharing dishes to go with a glass of wine, or a bottle.
-If you feel adventurous, take the onyx stairs to their two Michelin star restaurant where your culinary trip can carry on!
+If you feel adventurous, take the onyx stairs to their three Michelin star restaurant where your culinary trip can carry on!

 Phone: +49 30 8838174

 Viniculture has become an institution in the wine world of Berlin.
 Owner Holger Schwarz had this vision a long time ago to sell low intervention wines in Berlin (and now all of Germany).
 Holger had a good flair...
 The natural and low intervention wine market has exploded in the last few years, and Berlin should thank Holger, among other people, for it.
 He is a true visionary, and you will see his wines on the best wine lists in town too.